Franklin Graham not offended by Trump’s Bible photo, slams other clergy

 "Offended?
 Not at all," Graham, the president and CEO of Samaritan's Purse, wrote in a lengthy Facebook post, saying Trump "made an important statement that what took place the night before in the burning, looting, and vandalism of the nation’s capital—including this historic house of worship—mattered, and that the lawlessness had to end."

-MEGACHURCH PASTOR APOLOGIZES FOR LIKING CHARLIE KIRK’S ‘INSENSITIVE’ POSTS
+MEGACHURCH PASTOR APOLOGIZES FOR LIKING ‘INSENSITIVE’ POSTS

 Trump's critics said he used tear gas to clear people near the church protesting the death of George Floyd, which the United States Park Police (USPP) denied.